 Let’s face it, now, Web3 is more a promise than an actual seamless smooth experience.
 It is bulky, faulty, and it gives an overall crude vibe.
 On the other hand, the comfort of Web2 is undeniable.

-He states that there are only two stances in science, one relatively linear, characterised by conceptual continuity, and one of abrupt change.
-You can currently observe a scientific revolution that is questioning the system of beliefs of the previous period and proclaims new paradigms.
+He states that there are only two stances in science, one relatively linear, characterized by conceptual continuity, and one of abrupt change.
+You can currently observe a scientific revolution that is questioning the system of beliefs of the previous period and proclaiming new paradigms.

 Paradigms, according to Kuhn, are:

 “universally recognised scientific achievements that, for a time, provide model problems and solutions for a community of practitioners.”

 In fact, those universally recognised scientific achievements are just common beliefs accepted by the majority of the practitioners at a given time regarding things like “what is to be observed and scrutinised”, “how the results of scientific investigations should be interpreted,” etc. Nothing more.